 A single queen can produce 3 – 4 million eggs a month!

 8.)
 Males are born as part of a sexual brood.
 As soon as they are born, they fly off in search of a queen to mate with.
 In some instances males will look for a queen from an existing colony, the workers will forcibly cut off his wings in order to welcome the large males into the colony for mating.
 Because of their size, males are sometimes called “sausage ants” or “sausage flies”.

 9.)
-The queen is dichthadiigyne (a blind ant with large gaster) but may sometimes have small, partially functional eyes.
+The queen is dichthadiigyne – a blind ant with a large gaster (enlarged part of the abdomen behind the pedicel) but may sometimes have small, partially functional eyes.